 Prior to investing in a beekeeping suit, these are some things to consider when purchasing one.

-This is the one I purchased and it is still as good as purchased, it is a heavy duty suit, cool and easy to wash.
+This is the one I purchased and it is still as good as purchased over 7 years ago, it is a heavy duty suit, cool and easy to wash.
 You only want to purchase one!